deniscasian699/realmeteo/TERMS_OF_SERVICE.md

 - Reverse-engineer, decompile, or modify the app, except where such a restriction is prohibited by applicable law.
 - Circumvent or attempt to circumvent the purchase and entitlement checks.
+- Use any means to block, interfere with, or spoof advertising served by Google AdMob.
 - Redistribute, resell, or sublicense the app or any paid feature.
 - Use automated means to extract weather data through the app, which would breach the terms of the upstream data providers.